 Permutations, composition of permutations.
 Cycles, standard cycle-product notation.
-The parity of a permutation; how to calculate parity from cycle structure.
+The parity of a permutation; calculation of parity from cycle structure.

 Determinants of square matrices; properties of the determinant function.
 Computation of determinant by reduction to row echelon form.
 Relationship of determinant to invertibility.
 Determinant of a linear transformation of a vector space to itself.